mcdaley/node-dough-app/README.md

 ### Add a Transaction
 As a User, I want to be able to add transactions to my Financial Accounts so that I can track all of my spending.

+### Switch Environments
+As a Developer, I want to be able to configure different environments, so that I can seemlessly switch between development, testing, and production.